ferencIOS/CryptoPulse/README.md

 1. Clone the repository to your local machine.
 2. Open `crypto-pulse.xcworkspace` in Xcode.
+3. Select `CryptoPulse` scheme.
-3. To run on a simulator, select an iPhone 15 (or newer) from the target device list.
+4. To run on a simulator, select an iPhone 15 (or newer) from the target device list.

 **Note**: If you wish to run the app on a physical device, you will need to modify the `Bundle Identifier` and `Team` to match your provisioning profile.